gregdon13/ntz-java/README.md

 ## What is ntz?

+*How do you "persist" data from one running of a program to another??*

+This lab shows a simple "store it in a file" solution.
+It also encourages you to try to make this useful to you so that you might end up using your own code as a tool to keep yourself organized(!).

-A command line note tool that doesn't involve terminal based editors, but does involve Java.
+NTZ is a command line note tool that doesn't involve terminal based editors, but does involve Java.
 You've been provided with a very simple file backed data store called `FileMap`.
 It acts like a Key/Value database, which can be stored in a file.
 It is a subclass of `HashMap<String,NoteList>` and all it does is `load()` and `save()` a itself to